 Quality: MIG Welding provides a clean weld and there is also very little slag to clean.

 This is the most common method for welded componentry.
-Useful for all material from around 2mm up to heavy plate.
+Useful for all material from around 2mm up to the heavy plate.
 As a result, is used across the whole spectrum of fabrication, and is the most efficient method of repetition welding.

 GTAW (Tig Welding)

-If a high aesthetic appeal, food grade welds or minimal space for a weld are critical considerations in the design, then TIG welding will be a good option.
+If a high aesthetic appeal, food-grade welds or minimal space for a weld are critical considerations in the design, then TIG welding will be a good option.
 TIG welding is most often used for precision welding of thinner materials or when the weld quality and appearance is important.

 Key Benefits of TIG welding are: